 chain industry.
 Now is a great time to press the 'reset' button on a system relying on outdated

-procedures.
+procedures and switch to more reliant system.
 It is crucial to create an agile, digitised and smart supply chain.
 It will result in an

 efficient network of global trade and investment that is capable of withstanding harsh tides.